tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 > Can your platform sign a BAA?

 That question is not just legal paperwork.

-It usually implies expectations around technical and operational controls:
+It usually implies expectations around:

 - access control
 - audit logging